 The Easter holidays always coincide with my birthday and provide an excellent opportunity for trying some new restaurants, and this year was no exception.
 As a birthday treat, Red had arranged for me, her and our two sons, Fidget and Shy, to go on the Coronation Street tour in Manchester.
 Now at the risk of this turning into a TV review, I must pledge my allegiance in the soap wars to Coronation Street over Eastenders.
 The former contains an element of humour and warmth that the latter eschews in favour of gritty drama.
 Now, when it comes to sitting down after a hard day’s work with my brew and cream egg give me Steve McDonald’s buffoonery over Phil Mitchel’s “You slaaaaaag” any day of the week.

 After the tour we were looking to stay in Manchester for some lunch and, after a plea to the foodies of twitter, the Cook Twit proffered a visit to Beef and Pudding, Manchester.
 This is somewhere I have wanted to visit for a while and I also value The Cook Twit’s opinions so the decision was easy and shortly after departing down Rosamund Street, past the Rovers Return we pitched up, an hour ahead of our booking time, at Beef and Pudding.
 The restaurant is the creation of Paul Newman and Dave Mooney seeking to branch out into the urban Manchester scene with a focus upon good quality food from fresh ingredients in a relaxed and rustic environment.
+Their specialty is sausage.
+They order the best casings from http://dcwcasing.com/ and make in-house sausages.
 The curious title of the restaurant oroginates from a George Cruikshank caricature depicting the Peterloo Massacre.

 The dining room was relatively quiet when we arrived and does indeed have a rustic and almost semi-industrial chic feel to it.
 We were offered our choice of booth and expertly set up with drinks and menus by our waitress Emma.
 Red, Fidget and I opted for the ‘Express’ menu (which offers to have you ‘done and dusted’ in under 15 mins) whilst the ever-fussy Shy stuck to the Little People’s menu.
 Shy selected the garlic bread followed by Real Chicken Nuggets.
 As I have suggested already he is very fussy but was pleased with his food, in particular the light brioche garlic bread.